DVedelago/3DPrinters_Ruleset/Printer_Ruleset_v2.0.md

 -   Setup GrabCAD according to the next section.

+-   Only Admins will be able to access the 3D Printers room.

 -	Only Admins will be able to start jobs accordingly to queue schedule.

 -   The printing queue will be handled by the Admins.